C0deWiser/laravel-notifications/README.md

 ## Broadcast Message

-Broadcast Message has payload in
+`Broadcast` message has payload in
 [Web Notification](https://developer.mozilla.org/en-US/docs/Web/API/Notification)
 format.

 ## Database Message

-Database Message (as a Broadcast) has
+`Database` message (as a `broadcast`) has
 [Web Notification](https://developer.mozilla.org/en-US/docs/Web/API/Notification)
 payload.

 ### Persistent notification and Mentions

-Database notification may be marked as persistent.
+`Database` notification may be marked as persistent.
-User can not mark such notification as read.
+Your application may restrict user tries to mark such notification as read.
-Notification will be marked as read then user reaches to goal.
+And mark notification as read then user reaches a goals.

-Database notification may be binded to a Model, so you can find notifications where Model was mentioned.
+`Database` notification may be binded to a Model, so you can find notifications where Model was mentioned.

 For example, notification invites user to review some article.